Rugby union in France: National Rugby Centre (CNR)

 France's National Rugby Centre located in Marcoussis.

 The National Rugby Centre (in French, Centre National du Rugby or CNR) was opened by then French president Jacques Chirac in November 2002.
 The facility cost GP£46 million (approx. €68 million, c.2007), and is located in the village of Marcoussis, south of Paris.

 The facility covers 20 ha and includes five rugby pitches (one of them covered, and two floodlit), a gym, medical facilities, a swimming pool, media centre, and library.
 Living quarters are also included, with 30 rooms which are each named after a championship winning French club.
 The living quarters also have a dedicated restaurant.
 France's under-19 team are permanently based at CNR, and provide regular opposition for the France national team during training.

 CNR Marcoussis was the venue for the 2014 Women's Rugby World Cup pool stages and for the lesser matches in the knockout stage.

 Media coverage

 Free-to-air channel France 2 broadcasts the Six Nations games, as well as France's home internationals, such as those that are played during the latter stages of the year in November.

 Matches from the Top 14 are broadcast by the premium pay television channel Canal+, which also broadcasts many other rugby union competitions, including the Southern Hemisphere's Rugby Championship, between Argentina, Australia, New Zealand and South Africa.

 Matches from the Pro D2 are broadcast by Sport+, Eurosport and France 3 for local derbies.
 In the United Kingdom and Ireland, matches are available to watch for free on the FR-UK Rugby YouTube channel.

+Attendances

+The average attendance per top-flight league season and the rugby union club with the highest average attendance: